 - They notice your link to a Facebook group, “Texas Women’s MMA,” where they feel they identify with others.
 They see you’re posting there too, like your informative posts, and finally decide you’re an expert they just have to talk to personally.

-- They register for their first class, excited and ready to start.
+- They register for their first class using your introductory offer, excited and ready to start.

-In this process, they touched mobile search, your website, social, and email, and walked through your front door.
+In this process, they touched mobile search, Google My Business, your website, social, and email, and walked through your front door.

 That means your mixed martial arts business has to show up in all those places, dropping breadcrumbs along the way.